TheSlugInTub/Vault/Games/Atrovein.md

 Treatment: Antibiotics (oral or IV depending on severity), the antibiotics will be specific to treat the species of Streptococcus, elevation of affected area, pain management.
-You will use penicillins to treat this and if the patient is penicillin allergic, then cephalosporin must be used.
+You will use penicillins to treat this and if the patient is penicillin allergic, then cephalosporins must be used.
 500 milligrams of antibiotics must be taken four times a day, the least amount of time that can pass between doses is 2 hours.

-### 21. Malaria
+### 20. Malaria
 Description: Parasitic infection transmitted by Anopheles mosquitoes, caused by Plasmodium species.
 Symptoms: Cyclical fever and chills, sweating, headache, muscle aches, fatigue, nausea, vomiting, anemia
 Treatment: Antimalarial medications (chloroquine, artemisinin-based combinations), supportive care, blood transfusion if severe

-### 22. Measles (Rubeola)
+### 21. Measles (Rubeola)
 Description: Highly contagious viral infection causing characteristic rash and respiratory symptoms.
 Symptoms: High fever, cough, runny nose, red watery eyes, Koplik's spots in mouth, red blotchy rash starting at face
 Treatment: Supportive care, vitamin A supplementation, isolation to prevent spread, treat complications